 After hours of extensive testing, we can confirm that the new HomePod is an absolute slam dunk.
 It's brilliant.
 From our HomePod 2 (2023) review:

 I absolutely love the new HomePod.
 It’s a triumph.
 I still can’t believe how Apple has managed to pull off the audio improvements it has, but it really is something.
 Whether it's listening to music or watching TV, this beats any smart speaker, Bluetooth, or otherwise that I’ve ever heard.
 In fact, the new HomePod is so good that I’d even recommend it as an upgrade from the original HomePod if you have one.
 It's the best smart speaker I've ever heard.

 HomePod 2 (2023): Design

 The new HomePod is identical in design to the old one.
 That means it is 6.8 inches high and 5.6 inches wide with a circular base.
-It weights 5.16 pounds, but that shouldn't matter too much given this is not a portable device.
+It weighs 5.16 pounds, but that shouldn't matter too much given this is not a portable device.

 HomePod 2 (2023): Audio

 The new HomePod has a 4-inch high-excursion woofer and five horn-loaded tweeters, each with its own neodymium magnet.
-Like the old one it has a microphone to correct bass and real-time tuning, as well as room sensing to adjust the sound based on its surroundings.
+Like the old one, it has a microphone to correct bass and real-time tuning, as well as room sensing to adjust the sound based on its surroundings.